-Public cloud is a standard platform that uses the cloud computing model to make resources, such as virtual machines (VMs), applications, or storage, available to clients remotely.
-A public cloud is defined as computing services offered by the third-party providers over a public Internet, making them available to any user who wants to purchase or use them.
+A public cloud is a standard platform that uses the cloud computing model to make resources, such as virtual machines (VMs), applications, or storage, available to clients remotely.
+A public cloud is defined as computing services offered by third-party providers over a public Internet, making them available to any user who wants to purchase or use them.

 What is Public Cloud

-Unlike the private clouds, public clouds can save the companies from the expensive costs of purchases, manage, and maintain the on-premises hardware and application infrastructure.
+Unlike private clouds, public clouds can save the companies from the expensive costs of purchases, manage and maintain the on-premises hardware and application infrastructure.

 The cloud service providers are held responsible for all the management and maintenance of a system.

-The public clouds can also be deployed faster than the on-premises infrastructures with atmost infinitely scalable platform.
+The public clouds can also be deployed faster than the on-premises infrastructures with almost infinitely scalable platforms.
 You can also migrate from one cloud to another or on-premises to the cloud.
-You can find more on the cloud migration article.
+You can find more in the cloud migration article.

 Some public cloud providers offer the resources for free, while users pay for other resources by subscription or a pay-per-usage model.

-Cloud services are available to individual users who subscribe the, as well, and prices scale depending on the user’s resource requirements.
-Companies with vast amounts of data need to develop a cloud migration strategy before choosing a cloud vendor.
+Cloud services are available to individual users who subscribe to the, as well, and prices scale depending on the user’s resource requirements.
+Companies with vast data need to develop a cloud migration strategy before choosing a cloud vendor.

 In 2006, Amazon launched the Elastic Compute Cloud (EC2), its infrastructure as a service (IaaS) platform, for public use.
 Under its cloud division, Amazon Web Services (AWS), enterprises could “rent” the virtual computers but use their systems and apps.

 Over time, all three built IaaS, PaaS, and SaaS offerings.
-Even legacy hardware vendors like Oracle and IBM has entered the market.
+Even legacy hardware vendors like Oracle and IBM have entered the market.

 Public cloud Vs. Private cloud Vs. Hybrid cloud

-Private cloud is either supplied by a service provider or constructed on-site at an organization’s data center.
+A private cloud is either supplied by a service provider or constructed on-site at an organization’s data center.
 In either case, the private cloud tends to offer more security because the resources are earmarked for specific users only.
-Private cloud is also called the Corporate cloud.
+Therefore, the private cloud is also called the Corporate cloud.

 A hybrid cloud environment extends the secure private cloud to a public cloud when resource demand rises.
-This model allows organizations to maintain compliance while concurrently taking advantage of public resources.
+This model allows organizations to maintain compliance while taking advantage of public resources concurrently.

 Public cloud architecture

 The public cloud enables users to share resources while keeping the privacy of each user’s data.
-Public cloud architecture is wholly virtualized, providing the environment where shared resources are leveraged as needed.
+In addition, public cloud architecture is wholly virtualized, providing the environment where shared resources are leveraged as needed.

-The main advantage of public cloud architecture is the capability to access a service or application on any internet-connected device.
+The main advantage of public cloud architecture is accessing a service or application on any internet-connected device.
 Because the device itself delivers little to no computation, individuals can use highly complex applications almost anywhere.

-The public cloud is typically designed with inbuilt redundancies to prevent any kind of data loss.
-The service provider may store replicated files across the several data centers to assure that disaster recovery is smooth and fast.
+The public cloud is typically designed with inbuilt redundancies to prevent data loss.
+The service provider may store replicated files across several data centers to assure that disaster recovery is smooth and fast.

-Data stored on the public cloud platform is generally regarded as safe from most hazards.
+Data stored on the public cloud platform is generally safe from most hazards.

 The service model can further categorize public cloud architecture.